Employment as a TeacherTop of page

 (2) Neither a teacher who teaches without a contract of employment that is in accordance with section 97 nor the board employing the teacher may appeal to the Board of Reference.

 A board may employ a teacher on a continuing contract.
 If the board has been employing the teacher either under a probationary contract (or an extended probationary contract) or under an interim contract, and the board wishes to employ that teacher in the next school year and the teacher agrees, the teacher is on a continuing contract.
+While this is the normal process, a board can also hire a teacher new to the division or a teacher who has been on a temporary contract provided these teachers have demonstrated successful teaching with at least two full evaluations.
 If the board does not wish to employ such a teacher, it is not legally required to provide the teacher with reasons for that decision, assuming that it is acting in good faith.
 However, it is morally obligated to do so.
 A teacher in such a situation, if genuinely ignorant of the reasons, should request them from the superintendent.

 The continuing contract is a contract that remains in force from year to year without any further documentation being required.
 Any teacher offered a contract that does not conform to this requirement should immediately consult an Association staff officer prior to any action on the contract offer.

 [The School Act, 2000 with Amendments in Force as ofDecember 2007]

 TYPE OF CONTRACT